Outdoor Skin Over Time

 Collagen: The Structural Story

 Collagen is the primary structural protein in the dermis.
 It provides firmness and support to the skin.
+With age and outdoor exposure:

 • Collagen production decreases